AndyBrunner/Domino-JAddin/docs/README.md

 }
 ```

+### Framework Architecture

+#### JAddin.class

+The JAddin class is loaded by the Domino RunJava as the main Java thread.

+- Shares the Java Virtual Machine (JVM) of RunJava
+- Dynamically loads and starts the user add-in (Subclass of JAddinThread)
+- Monitors the Java heap space usage and calls the garbage collector if the free heap space is below 10 percent
+- Acts on special commands (see 'Help!')
+- Calls several user add-in methods, e.g. addinCommand(), addInStop()

+#### JAddinThread.class

+This abstract class must be implemented by the user add-in class.
+It runs as a separate thread to avoid any delays in the Domino message queue handling.
+Several methods are included to help the developer with accessing Domino objects and the Domino server add-in environment.

+- Initialize the runtime environment
+- Calls the user class thru addinStart()

+#### AddinName.class

+The user code runs in this class and does all the processing of the application.
+Several methods are called by the framework and can be implemented by the user class (see the documentation).
+When the user class terminates, the framework will perform its cleanup and terminates the JAddin main thread.

 ### Application Development

 To be able to use this framework, you must simply add the `JAddin.class`, `JAddinThread.class` and the `notes.jar` file from your IBM Notes or IBM Domino installation to your development environment.